EaseXP Home

 HexView

 XSearch provides a HexView tool, which can be used to view any file in hexadecimal.
-It acts like a read-only editor, supports to search in the opened file, and to copy all or any of the contents to clipboard.
+It acts like a read-only editor and supports searching in the opened file, as well as copying selected bytes to the clipboard.

-With its buffering technology, you can open huge files (GB level for example) in seconds.
+With its buffering technology, you can open huge files (GB, TB) in seconds.

 Download XSearch